TadiT7/treble_experimentations_wiki/Asus-Zenfone-Max-Pro-M2.md

 * Flashlight
 > Working

+To use camera, you'll need to enable following settings in Phh Treble Settings:
+* Qualcomm Settings > Use Alternative Camera Profile
+* Misc Features > Expose Aux Camera & Force enable Camera2API

+Reboot after toggling these settings

 ## Bugs

 None yet.

-##
-_Please tell me if official Q beta works or not, I only checked on official Pie_
-##

 ## Requirements

 * [TWRP](https://dl.twrp.me/X01BD/) or any other custom recovery
-* Any custom rom that supports treble (In this case I used [LegionOS R](https://legionos.org/) for testing.)
+* Any custom rom that supports treble (In this case I used [LineageOS 18.1](https://download.lineageos.org/X01BD) for testing.)
 * Arm64 AB Image

 ## Installation

-* Boot into TWRP and flash the custom rom
+* Boot into TWRP and flash the rom
 * Wipe Cache, Data and System
-* Flash the image
+* Flash the image as System Image
 * Reboot

 ## Tested GSIs